-The cost of living in Tennessee is 18.94 percent lower than the US average, and it ranks among the five most affordable states to live in the entire country.
+The cost of living in Tennessee is 18.94 percent lower than the US average, and it ranks among the ten most affordable states to live in the entire country.
 Though the costs of healthcare, groceries, consumer goods and utilities are all lower than in most of the rest of the country, the low cost of living in Tennessee is mainly due to the affordable price of housing.

 In addition, property taxes are relatively low and the state of Tennessee does not levy any taxes on income earned from wages.
 With an average household income of just under $39,000, the lack of state taxation adds significantly to most households’ lifestyles.

 Tennessee has a humid subtropical climate with hot, humid summers and mild winters.
 Summer highs are around 90 degrees Fahrenheit, while winter nights usually hover around the freezing point.
 The entire state gets lots of precipitation, averaging 50 inches per year, with some snowfall in the winter.
 When moving to TN, be aware that the state gets relatively severe storms, including thunderstorms with strong winds, rain and large hail, as well as severe tornadoes in western and middle Tennessee.

 If you’re moving to Tennessee, you’ll have access to some top-notch and notable educational institutions.
 Start your search for schools with the following chart-toppers: